 Plus, you risk kinking up your strands.

 So keep your hair down and straight, and let it be.Read more: How to fix greasy hair after keratin treatment.

 5. Do Not Style Your Hair Up for 2 Weeks

-So DO NOT tie your hair up after a keratin treatment.
-Especially in the first 3 days.
+So DO NOT tie your hair up, especially in the first three days.
 I’ll personally give it a week or two.